Pros and Cons of Moving to Oman

 Lifestyle in Oman

 Oman has a noticeable expat population consisting of mainly British, American, Canadian, Australian, New Zealand and South African citizens.
-The type of lifestyle one can expect depends on where one lives: Muscat, the capital, is the most developed with shopping malls, restaurants, bars, sports clubs and entertainment venues.
-Because of the large expat population and numerous expat social clubs, its easy to live a Western lifestyle.
+The type of lifestyle an expat can expect depends on where they live: Muscat is the most developed city, with shopping malls, restaurants, bars, sports clubs and entertainment venues.
+Because of the large expat population and numerous expat social clubs, it's easy to live a Western lifestyle.
 Smaller, more rural towns are not nearly as Westernised, but many still have large expat populations and social groups as well.

 PRO: Large expat population